My Cart Close

 YOU HAVE NO ITEMS IN YOUR SHOPPING CART.

-For most people, getting cut from the team means the likely end of your run at that sport.
+For most people, getting cut from the team means the end of your run at that sport.
 But Megan McJames is not like most people.
 When the decorated alpine ski racer from Utah got dropped from the U.S. Ski Team in 2012, after one Olympic performance and a few injuries that sidelined her from top results, she wasn’t ready to give up on the sport she loved.
 So, she decided to continue skiing at the top level without the support of the U.S. Ski Team, making her the first female American athlete to ski race on the World Cup and qualify for the Olympics as an independent.

 Megan McJames